Saptapadi (1961 film): Legacy

-The song Ei Path Jodi Na Sesh Hoe become evergreen blast hit and most popular romantic song in the history of Bengali cinema and the iconic bike sequence from that song remembering as one of the greatest romantic scenes ever.
+The song "Ei Poth Jodi Na Shesh Hoy" become evergreen an blast hit and most popular romantic song in the history of Bengali cinema and the iconic bike sequence from that song remembering as one of the greatest romantic scenes ever.
 The song still popular among the Bengali audience and used many cultural event and social issues.

 It was featured retrospectively at the 45th IFFI in the "homage section" of Indian panorama, 2014.
 Inaugural Film at 31st Kolkata International Film Festival (KIFF), 2025.